 Allow adequate time for the DO sensor and the air inside the calibration chamber to equilibrate.

-Once the probe/calibration chamber is stable at ambient temperature, check the air temperature and determine, from the DO versus temperature table, what the DO saturation value should be at the observed temperature (see Table FT 1500-1, below).
+Once the probe/calibration chamber is stable at ambient temperature, check the air temperature and determine, from the oxygen solubility table, what the theoretical DO saturation value should be at the observed temperature (see Table FT 1500-1, below).
 A stable and accurate temperature is required for a valid calibration.
 The acceptance criterion for DO calibration verification is +/- 0.3 mg DO/L at the observed temperature of the verification.

 Recalibrate the instrument if the acceptance criterion is not met.